GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

  Doctors may also remove/cancel prescriptions, appointments, or patients, they are not able to remove medicines

 (4)
-A doctor may book an appointment on a patientsí behalf, after which (if the slot is available) the status is automatically ëupcomingí.
+A doctor may book an appointment on a patients‚Äô behalf, after which (if the slot is available) the status is automatically ‚Äòupcoming‚Äô.
 However a patient may only request an appointment by filling out a form for their desired doctor, date, and time.
 A doctor  may view these requests from patients and accept/reject them as necessary.
 They can view any accepted appointments in the upcoming appointments table and rejected appointments in the past appointments table

 (5)PATIENTS: